PRPLTM/PRPLTM.github.io/content/posts/abusing-internet-calendaring-and-scheduling-ical.md

 END:VCALENDAR
 ```

-This ics update will allow you to deliver a malicious payload, or a phishing URL all while bypassing any email gateway controls.

-As soon as you have achieved a successful phish or malicious payload deployment, immediately change the ics file back to a more benign version in case there is an investigation, chances are the blue team won't figure out there is a malicious ICS file as long as you're constantly updating it to look like a normal calendar event.
+As soon as you have achieved a successful phish or malicious payload deployment, immediately change the `ics` file back to a more benign version in case there is an investigation, chances are the blue team won't figure out there is a malicious `ics` file as long as you're constantly updating it to look like a normal calendar event.

 ---

-## Detection Opporunities
+## Detection Opportunities

-The below detections are written in YARA-L (Chronicle Detection Language), you can convert them over at SOCPrime to your favorite platform, or just take the TTP's out of the rules and write them in whatever platform your detections are in.
+The below detections are written in YARA-L ([Chronicle](https://chronicle.security/)), you can convert them over at SOCPrime to your favorite platform, or just take the TTP's out of the rules and write them in whatever platform your detections are in.

 #### Detect via ProcessLaunch event

 This rule will work best for most people who have access to Sysmon/EDR telemetry, it looks for Outlook launching a connection via the webcal:// protocol.
+If you have an EDR solution, you could turn this into a custom prevention so it's mitigated at launch.

 ```
 rule detect_iCal_processLaunch {